The Ice Age Adventures of Buck Wild: Streaming

 The film was released in the United States and Canada on January 28, 2022, as a Disney+ original film.
 It was later released on Disney+ in other countries on March 25, 2022.
 However, the film was released on the service under Walt Disney Pictures instead of 20th Century Studios, after being moved from 20th Century Studios and 20th Century Animation.

 Reception

 Viewership

 Whip Media, which tracks global viewing habits from over 1 million daily worldwide users of its TV Time app, calculated that The Ice Age Adventures of Buck Wild was the 10th-most-anticipated movie of January 2022.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, calculated that 797,000 US households watched the film in its first two days of streaming.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that The Ice Age Adventures of Buck Wild was streamed for 347 million minutes between January 24–30, making it the third most-streamed film of the week.
 Whip Media announced that it was the eighth most-streamed film in the U.S. from January 28–30.
-The film moved to tenth place between February 4–6.
+The film subsequently moved to tenth place between February 4–6.